Skip to main content

 How do cyanobacteria blooms impact human and animal health?

-Toxins from cyanobacteria harmful algae blooms (cyanoHABs) can make both humans and animals sick.
+Toxins from cyanobacteria harmful algae blooms (cyanoHABs) can make humans and animals sick.
 Children, people with weakened immune systems, and pets are most at risk.
 This page covers how our health can be effected.

 An outline of a medical crossHuman Illness Symptoms